Video by John Dakin

 Watch our professional pole-lathe turner make furniture of the period using a man-powered pole-lathe, an exciting and visual method of working.
 Find out about furniture of the era and the cost of producing chairs and tables in the Georgian period.

-Discover about dying clothes and other items during the Georgian period.
-Find out about the use of various plant dyes and minerals to dye cloth.
-Watch as our dyer prepares various colours and the variety of colours available during the period.
-An amazing display that will educate and entertain visitors.
+We were pleased to have a Georgian dyer who chatted to people about dying clothes and other items during the Georgian period.
+Audiences could find out about the use of various plant dyes and minerals to dye cloth.
+She prepared various colours and the variety of colours available during the period.
+An amazing display that educated and entertained visitors.

 The 18th century was a particularly exciting time for studying the cosmos, as Isaac Newton had finally settled that the earth circles the sun!